This weekend’s question was - Who is the better TV Play By Play broadcaster, the Mets’ Gary Cohen or the Yankees’ Michael Kay.

 As for enthusiasm, Kay is certainly the more overtly enthusiastic of the two.
 Especially if you measure simply by voice elevation, volume, etc. In fact, many would argue that this is a negative in his style, going overboard with his Pinstripe enthusiasm and catch phrases.

 These two broadcast veterans have paid their dues.
 After Fordham, Kay worked up the newspaper reporting ranks before hopping over to the radio airwaves.
 He held a variety of TV positions and eventually moved from radio to the YES Network.
 I think he is terrific as a daytime talk-show host, which allows him to showcase his deep and passionate knowledge in all areas of sports.
+He is also one of the best interviewers in the country.

 Cohen excelled calling games in the minor leagues, not to mention years broadcasting locally and nationally - college basketball, Olympic hockey, and much more.
 He’s been a consummate pro, calling a variety of spots for a long time.